JeffPo's Model Trains Page

 Current Design in Progress

 This is just me playing around with what I might build for my current layout.
 The horizontal length across the top is about 16 ft (i.e. two sheets of plywood).
 That might increase about a foot or two if I separate the tables and use bridges, like I talked about at the top of this webpage.
 The vertical distance down the left side is about 10ft.
 I'm not sure how long this is actually going to be given I've got to have enough room for the paint studio door to open.
 The might even be a little section that will extend behind the door that will have some kind of scenery, but no track.
-The BLUE track is Lionel Fastrack.
+The BLUE track will definitely be Lionel Fastrack.
 I figure it will be used for a high speed passenger line.
-The RED track is also Lionel Fastrack.
+I'll probably want at least one spur or passing siding on it, but it will probably start out as just a plain loop.
+The RED track will probably be Lionel Fastrack.
 I figured it would be used for hauling freight.
-I'd also want to have a couple of sidings or spurs.
-The GREEN track is for a trolley line, which might be elevated.
+I'd also want it to have a couple of sidings or spurs, as freight operations always need that.
+Of course, when running trains just for the fun of it, they aren't needed.
+And more than likely the first iteration of it will be a simple loop.
+The GREEN track is for a trolley line, which will probably be elevated.
+It might also lack the loops and use the bump and go features that some trolleys have.
+More than likely it will be standard, steel O27 track.
+I have plenty of that and the smaller cars will work fine on it.
+I'd also like to have a mining train somewhere in there, but I'm running out of space.
+When using O Gauge/Scale, and Fastrack, you really need a lot of space.
+The mining train would also use O27 track.
+The mining train could be similar to the GREEN track, with loops on the end.
+Or it could be quite a bit smaller, and just doing a loop around a "mountain" or through a tunnel.
 The overall shapes will probably change and get more complex.
 This is a work in progress.
+I just need to find the time to get the benchwork built so I can at least put down some track.

 *** Wanted Model Railroad Items ***